dracutdevs/dracut/docs/HACKING.md

        functionality the module implements is being used on the host system.
-       For example, if this module handles installing support for LUKS encrypted volumes, it should return 0 if all the tools to handle encrpted volumes are available and the host system has the root partition on an encrypted volume, 1 otherwise.
+       For example, if this module handles installing support for LUKS encrypted volumes, it should return 0 if all the tools to handle encrypted volumes are available and the host system has the root partition on an encrypted volume, 1 otherwise.

 `depends()`: